Mourners to miss Queen’s funeral as rail lines to Paddington blocked

 All lines between Paddington in west London and Reading in Berkshire have been blocked since around 6.30am because of damage to overhead electric wires, Network Rail said.

-Services run by GWR, Heathrow Express and the Elizabeth line are disrupted.
+Services run by GWR, Heathrow Express and the Elizabeth line are expected to be disrupted for the rest of the day.

 All public viewing areas for the Queen’s funeral procession are full, London’s City Hall said.